phillipeaton/JETPAC_VIC-20_disassembly/README.md

 <!-- markdownlint-disable MD033 -->
-# JETPAC for VIC-20 Disassembly and Reverse-Engineering
+# VIC-20 JETPAC Disassembly and Reverse-Engineering

 A reverse-engineering of the 6502 binary image to assembly source code of the classic VIC-20 game JETPAC by ULTIMATE PLAY THE GAME.